spacetelescope/science-platform-images/doc/SCRIPTS.md

 #### Image management scripts

-Scripts have been added to the *tools* directory to simplify image development:
+Scripts have been added to the *scripts* directory to simplify image development:

 - image-build   -- build the Docker image defined by setup-env
 - image-base    -- build base images with SSL certs + jupyter docker-stack / scipy-notebook